codegymdanang/blog/_posts/2021-08-11-css-pseudo-element.md

       <p>
          The first character of this paragraph will be 5em big as defined in the CSS rule above.
 Rest of the characters in this paragraph will remain normal.
-This example shows how to use :first-letter pseduo element to give effect to the first characters  of any HTML element.
+This example shows how to use :first-letter pseudo element to give effect to the first characters  of any HTML element.
       </p>
    </body>